The FOEN analyses the data on low water flows statistically and the findings are made available to the public.

 Publication of the results is in two stages:

-1. Result sheets which can be used for initial rough estimates of low-flow probabilities are published for all the current flow monitoring stations.
+- Result sheets which can be used for initial rough estimates of low-flow probabilities are published for all the current discharge measurement stations.

 Contents of result sheets

 The validated NM7Q are used to generate the result sheets.
-To ensure that, wherever possible, no low-flow event persists beyond the year end, causing the same event to be included twice in the statistics for two successive years, the system operates with so-called low-flow years.
-As a rule these comprise the periods 1st June - 31st May for alpine stations and 1st April - 31st March for non-alpine stations.
+To ensure that, wherever possible, no low-flow event persists beyond the year end, causing the same event to be included twice in the statistics for two successive years, the system operates with what are known as low-flow years.
+As a rule, these comprise the periods from 1 June to 31 May for alpine stations and from 1 April to 31 March for non-alpine stations.
 This classification is generally best suited to Switzerland because low flows rarely occur in the spring.

-The return levels (flow for specified return periods or years) are calculated using the Generalized Extreme Value Distribution (GEV).
+The return levels (flow for specified return periods or years) are calculated using the generalised extreme value (GEV) distribution.

-The front of the result sheet shows on the one hand the annual NM7Q series as a bar chart and on the other the low-flow probabilities with the estimated distribution function and the measured data as a return level plot.
-Two tables also list the estimated return levels for the return periods T = 2, 10, 20, 100 and 300 and the five lowest NM7Q with the estimated return period.
+The front of the result sheet shows the annual NM7Q series as a bar chart and the low-flow probabilities with the estimated distribution function and the measured data as a return level plot.
+Two tables also list the estimated return levels for the return periods T = 2, 10, 30, 100 and 300 and the five lowest NM7Q with the estimated return period.
 The back of the sheet contains a range of further information.

 Hydrological data and forecasts: The low-flow statistics result sheets can be found for the individual stations.